With the water heater element testing guide below you will need an inexpensive multimeter and a screwdriver.

 from the breaker.

-Always check the power coming into the water heater before you< work on it.
+Always check the power coming into the before water heater element testing.
 Breakers can be mislabeled.

 Check your water heater for power

-250 volt ac, place one probe on one of the lines above the reset
+Place one probe of the meter on one of the lines above the reset

 button (see pic).